 How to participate in an IPO

-Assuming you meet FINRA's and your brokerage firm's requirements, your next step is to review the preliminary prospectus of the offering to understand the risks involved.
-Once you have decided to request to purchase shares in the offering, your next step is to enter an indication of interest for the number of shares you are interested in purchasing.
+Assuming you meet FINRA's and your brokerage firm's requirements, review the preliminary prospectus of the offering to understand the risks involved.
+When you've decided to request to purchase shares in the offering, your next step is to let the firm know the number of shares you want by entering an indication of interest.
 Keep in mind that submitting an indication of interest does not guarantee that you’ll be allocated any shares in the offering.

+Some of these factors are readily available by reviewing the deal's preliminary prospectus, commonly referred to as the "red herring."
+Learn about the 5 questions you can answer using the red herring.
 In addition to the information outlined in the red herring, several other factors may come into play when determining who receives an allocation of shares, including:

-- Media Coverage - A deal that receives a lot of media attention and that involves a well-known company is often significantly oversubscribed.
+- Media coverage – A deal that receives a lot of media attention and that involves a well-known company is often significantly oversubscribed.
 This means that demand for IPO shares far outweighs supply.
 In such cases, your odds of receiving an allocation of shares are greatly reduced.

-- Type of Offering - Certain types of IPOs, such as Master Limited Partnerships (MLPs), Real Estate Investment Trusts (REITs) and Business Development Companies (BDCs) can be more retail focused, so institutional investors are not vying for as large a piece of the offering.
+- Type of offering – Certain types of IPOs, such as master limited partnerships (MLPs), real estate investment trusts (REITs) and business development companies (BDCs) can be more retail focused, so institutional investors are not vying for as large a piece of the offering.
 Therefore, retail investors typically have a better chance of receiving an allocation of shares in these types of IPOs.

-- Directed Share Program Allocations - In some cases, an IPO issuer may choose to direct a significant allocation of shares to existing investors or "friends" of the company.
+- Directed share program allocations – In some cases, an IPO issuer may choose to direct a significant allocation of shares to existing investors or "friends" of the company.
 When this happens, it typically reduces the number of shares available to retail investors.

 As you can see, several factors influence how IPO shares are allocated.
 Knowing how to read the IPO prospectus (red herring) and understanding some of the other factors in play can help you set realistic expectations for your chances of receiving an IPO allocation.
-It is also important to note that every IPO is different and market conditions can play a role in how shares are allocated.Click here to read Fidelity’s Viewpoint – IPOs: Land of opportunity or risky wager?
+It is also important to note that every IPO is different and market conditions can play a role in how shares are allocated.